A Spectral Theorem for Zeon Matrices: Preliminaries

-As a vector space, this $2^n$-dimensional algebra has a canonical basis of {\em basis blades} of the form $\{\zeta_I: I\subseteq [n]\}$.
-The null-square property of the generators $\{\zeta_j:1\le j\le n\}$ guarantees that the product of two basis blades satisfies the following: It should be clear that $\CZ_n$ is graded.
+As a vector space, this algebra has a canonical basis of {\em basis blades} of the form $\{\zeta_I: I\subseteq [n]\}$.
+The null-square property of the generators $\{\zeta_j:1\le j\le n\}$ guarantees that the product of two basis blades satisfies the following:

+Any element $u\in\CZ$ can be expressed as a linear combination of basis blades indexed by finite subsets of $\mathbb{N}$.
+It should be clear that $\CZ$ is graded.
 For non-negative integer $k$, the {\em grade-$k$ part} of element $u=\sum_I u_I\zeta_I$ is defined as